ManishGotame/A-Level-PDF-splitter/README.md

 '2': {'questions': '9709_s10_qp_11-2', 'answers': '9709_s10_ms_11-2', 'prediction': ''},
 '3': {'questions': '9709_s10_qp_11-3', 'answers': '9709_s10_ms_11-3', 'prediction': ''}}
 ```
+Note: `prediction` is used to store machine learning predctions of topics which is not included in this repository.

 `Extract Questions as Images`:
 - need to clean up some code and speed it up